securechicken/homebridge-freebox-player-delta/README.md

 ## Configuration

-The plugin configuration item from Homebridge config (available from Plugin "Settings" button) appears as follow:
+The plugin configuration item from Homebridge config (available as form from Plugin "Settings" button) is written as follow:
 ```
 {
-    "platform": "HomebridgeFreeboxPlayer",
+	"platform": "HomebridgeFreeboxPlayerDelta",
-    "name": "<your device fancy name>",
+	"name": "<your device friendly name>",
 	"code": "<your Freebox network remote code>",
 	"hostname": "<hostname or IPv4/6 address of your Player device",
-    "appsShortcutEnabled": <true or false, enables some apps launch shortcuts>
 }
 ```